 I like to read poetry aloud in bed.
 Preferably not to myself.

 I'll drive you to the airport at romantic hours like 5 a.m., and give you killer back rubs, though not simultaneously.

 If I have a dollar, I give it to the next homeless person I see.
 If I have change, I stick it in the tip jar.

 A poet pointed out that SCARED is an anagram of SACRED.

 I’m proactive, solutions-oriented.
+If I ever wrote I'm a team player! in a cover letter, I'd be telling the truth, although I would never write that because it's too cliché, and besides, I plan to never write another cover letter in my life.
 I’m hoping that if I’m ever diagnosed with a terminal disease, or crippled permanently in an accident, I’ll still be able to face every day of my life with equanimity and gratitude for what I have now, and for what I used to have in the past that allowed me to experience all the potential of living.
 "I am dying fully in touch with loving life, and yet, also, fully accepting death." -- Inbal Kashtan, z''l